chikko80/error-lens.nvim/README.md

 If you're switching from VSCode and are used to the beloved [OneDarkPro Theme](https://marketplace.visualstudio.com/items?itemName=zhuangtongfa.Material-theme), you can use its equivalent for Neovim: [olimorris/onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim).

-The default colors are set up for this theme, and we've tried our best to match the colors (despite the lack of opacity in nvim).
+The default colors are set up for this theme, and i've tried my best to match the colors (despite the lack of opacity in nvim).

 ## ⚠️ Disclaimer: